Torre C of E Academy

 These include the following :

-Before entry to Torre C of E Academy Nursery our Nursery Staff carry out home visits, where they meet with the child and their family.
+Before entry to Torre C of E Academy Nursery our Nursery Staff carry out home visits (currently on hold due to COVID19 instead zoom sessions were held), where they meet with the child and their family.
 This provides the opportunity to discuss any specific needs the child may have.

 In the summer term prior to September entry to our two Reception classes, all children and their families are invited to a week of Transition Days in July.
 Reception staff will take this opportunity to talk with new families, who have not attended our Nursery.
 They will also ask all families to complete a Family Voice questionnaire.